oriyash88/Devops-Project/README.md

 MemGenerator is a React-based web application that allows users to generate and share memes easily.
 With MemGenerator, you can choose from a collection of popular meme templates, add your custom text, and create hilarious memes to share with your friends.

+# selenium
+In this project I did tests for the functionality of the application by selenium and webdriver-manager in the test_sel.py file.

 ## Installation

 1. Clone the repository: